 When modelling problems with constraints, the basic idea is to set up a network of variables and constraints.
 Figure 11.1 shows such a constraint network.
 It can be seen that the Constraint Logic Programming (CLP) formulation

-- is a natural declarative description of the constraint network - can serve as a program to set up the constraint network predicates involving one or more variables
+- is a natural declarative description of the constraint network - can serve as a program to set up the constraint network

 Variables with attributes e.g. domain